engmubarak48/predictive_model/README.md

 ```
 python HOWTOUSE.py
 ```
 If everything worked correctly you should get an output close to one below.
-Though it might little bit vary depending on Initialization.
+Though it might little bit vary depending on Initialization and version.

 ```
  this code was tested in sklearn version '0.21.2' & your sk.version is '0.21.2'